-The TAs and Peer Tutors will hold several optional weekly discussion sections (via zoom - see below) in Weeks 2 through Week 10.
+The TAs and Peer Tutors will hold several optional weekly discussion sections (most via zoom, one in person - see below) in Weeks 2 through Week 10.
 Feel free to attend whichever discussion section best fits your schedule on any particular week.
 You do NOT need to be enrolled in a discussion (and if you are enrolled, you can still attend whichever discussion session works best for you).